almirsahbaz1992/VeterinarskaStanica/README.md

 5. When you first start the mobile app you might get error in the terminal about some Facebook file inside the project, please ignore the message, and let the project load to your emulator.

-6. Login credential are: **Korisničko ime: admin, Lozinka: admin**.
+6. Login credentials are: **Korisničko ime: admin, Lozinka: admin**.

 7. Please be sure that you followed step 10 in the previous instructions before clicking on any of the products in the list.